IBM/universal-connectors/filter-plugin/logstash-filter-progressdb-guardium/README.md

 3. Click **Upload File** and upload the `openedge.jar` file that is included in the enterprise version.

 4. Click **Upload File** and select the offline [logstash-filter-progress_guardium_plugin_filter.zip](https://github.ibm.com/Activity-Insights/universal-connectors/raw/master/filter-plugin/logstash-filter-progressdb-guardium/ProgressOverJdbcPackage/logstash-filter-progress_guardium_plugin_filter.zip) file.
 After it is uploaded, click **OK**.
+This is not necessary for Guardium Data Protection v12.0 and later.

 5. Click the Plus icon to open the Connector Configuration dialog box.